-Today’s installment: let’s talk about something that’s been around for a long time but is now at a whole new level.
-Many of you are familiar with X-ray density weighing or using your X-ray system to estimate how much something weighs.
-This is done for a few reasons:
+Many of you are familiar with X-ray density weighing or using your X-ray system to estimate how much something weighs – as compared to traditional physical weighing alternatives.
+X-ray is a preferred approach for a few reasons:

-- A lot of products are going too fast on a conveyer to weigh them so that it’s cost-effective
+- Many products are moving too fast on a conveyer to weigh them in a cost-effective manner

-- You want to weigh individual components.
-With a mechanical scale, you get the whole weight.
-With an X-ray system, you can weigh individual components; and get that as an active part of your manufacturing process.
-So if you’re supposed to have a specific number of individual components (for example, a specific number of nuts, or a specific number of pickles), you’re confident that it’s in the container.
-You don’t end up with one component being twice as much as you need while the other is half as much.
+- X-ray enables weight calculations of individual components.
+With a mechanical scale, only the whole package weight can be measured.
+With an X-ray system, you can gauge individual components; and ensure this data informs your manufacturing process.
+If your customer expects a certain number of elements in your package (for example, a specific number of nuts, or a specific number of pickles, at least one maraschino cherry), X-ray inspection gives you the confidence that the correct elements are in the container.
+Additionally, your container doesn’t end up with one component being twice as much as you need while the other is half as much.

 So how does it work?

-A neat thing about X-ray systems is they can find part of a product and evaluate it (instead of only being able to evaluate the holistic product).
-So when a product goes through an inspection line, the system is finding the individual components (the nuts AND the pickles).
+An intriguing feature of X-ray systems is that they can identify part of a product and evaluate it (instead of only being able to evaluate the holistic product).
+When a product is inspected, the X-ray system can discern the individual components (the nuts AND the pickles).
 Then, the system uses a calibration weight curve that allows it to understand differences in image density.

-This is great for many products because it gives an accurate range for weighing.
-And if the weight is extremely beyond the range, the system trips an alarm that tells you that the weight is out of the normal range it should be in.
+This suits many product applications because it gives an accurate range for weighing.
+And if the weight is extremely beyond the range, the system trips an alarm that indicates that the weight is out of the normal range.

-This is all non-contact, and all extremely reliable.
-Our X-ray systems are automatically calibrating themselves and automatically checking themselves; they can validate that they’re working correctly on their own, with software built into the machine.
+The inspection is entirely non-contact and extremely reliable.
+Peco InspX X-ray systems automatically calibrate and “check” themselves; they independently validate that they’re working correctly, with software built into the machine.

-Another reason that density-based weighing is so helpful: some containers vary in density.
-Think about a glass container – some are heavier or lighter.
+Another advantage to density-based weighing: some containers vary in density.
+A glass container is a good example – some are heavier or lighter.
 A mechanical processor weighs the entire container with the product inside; then empties and rinses it out; then weighs the container alone.
-What a laborious process!
-This is really only a sampling methodology.
+A laborious process, time consuming and wasteful process – and really only suited as a sampling methodology.

-With our density-based weighing, you can weigh every container with or without product for an accurate reading.
+With Peco InspX density-based weighing, you can weigh every container with or without product for an accurate reading.

-Hopefully, this gives you some insight into the power and capability of our systems.
-To learn more about our innovative company, please visit our website, Twitter, LinkedIn, or YouTube channel.
-We look forward to working with you!
+Hopefully, this description provided some insight into the power, breadth and capability of our systems.
+To learn more about our innovative company, please visit our website.
+We look forward to working with you.